Field Guide / advanced

 When a component refuses to shrink, inspect three things:

 Then decide where overflow belongs.
-Sometimes the fix is overflow: auto on a code block.
+Sometimes the fix is overflow-x: auto on a code block.
 Sometimes it is minmax(0, 1fr) on a grid track.
-Sometimes it is adding overflow-wrap: anywhere to a label that can safely break.
+Sometimes it is overflow-wrap: anywhere on a label that can safely break.